TLouf/discrete_maths/2-rels.typ

   A set $A$ equipped with an order relation $prec.curly.eq$ is called a *partially ordered set*, or poset, and is denoted by $(A, prec.curly.eq)$.
 ]

+#example[
+  Are the following posets?
+  + $(ZZ, >=)$
+  + $(NN, divides)$, where $divides$ is the "divides" relation: $a divides b <=> exists q in NN "such that" b = q dot a$.
+  + $(P, {(a,b) in P | a "is older than" b}$, where $P$ is the set of all people.
+]

+Since a partial order is a relation, by definition it does not impose any constraint between unrelated elements.
+It is therefore useful to distinguish between elements which can be compared using an ordering, and those which cannot.

 #definition(title: [Comparability])[
   Let $(A, prec.curly.eq)$ be a partially ordered set.
   Two elements $a, b in A$ are said to be *comparable* if either $a prec.curly.eq b$ or $b prec.curly.eq a$.
   This is basically just another word for "related", but which makes more intuitive sense in the context of orderings.
   If neither of these conditions holds, such elements are said to be incomparable.
 ]

-The adjective "partial" above refers to the fact that not all pairs of elements of the poset are necessarily comparable.
+The adjective "partial" in "partial ordering" thus refers to the fact that the ordering does not necessarily order all elements of its associated set.
 But if it is the case, the poset has some interesting properties, and so we have a special term to refer to them.

 #definition(title: [Total order])[